 In 1904, archaeologists discovered an intact Viking burial ship under a mound of earth in Oseberg, Norway.
-The ship, which dates to the early 9th Century, contained two women’s bodies and a significant amount of grave objects.
+The ship, which dates to the early 9th Century, contained two women’s bodies and a significant number of grave objects.
 Among the objects were five wooden posts carved into the heads of animals.
 They have slots for handles indicating they were carried.
 They may have had some magical or religious significance.
-The post shown in the first and second images, above, shows the 5 in. tall head of a roaring animal (perhaps a lion) with protruding eyes, while the intricate carving shows tightly interwoven animals in an interlacing serpentine pattern.
-The post is in the Viking Ship Museum, at the University of Oslo, Bygdoy, Norway.
+The post shown in the first and second images bears at its top the 5 in. tall head of a roaring animal (perhaps a lion) with protruding eyes, while the intricate carving shows tightly interwoven animals in an interlacing serpentine pattern.
+The Animal Head Post is in the Viking Ship Museum, at the University of Oslo, Bygdoy, Norway.

 c.
 800-825 CE: Unknown Artists: Relief Sculptures, Temple of Borobudur